 - Create special Sunday meeting journals to write down feelings and impressions (or draw them, for younger children) during your home program

-Were these tips helpful?
+Were these tips on sacrament meeting at home helpful?
 Share them on Pinterest!